ultimate271/notes/test/sil01.tolkien.md

 brooded in the outer darkness, and his hate was given to Tulkas for ever after.

 ## Aulë creates lamps Illuin and Ormal while Yavana nurtures the lands
-[Item]: # {Lamps of the Valar}
-[Item]: # {Ormal}
+[TreeTag]: # {01.01.02}
-[Item]: # {Illuin}
+[Place]: # {Middle-earth}
 [Speaker]: # {Manwë}
 [Speaker]: # {Varda}
-[Place]: # {Middle-earth}
 [Speaker]: # {Aulë}
 [Speaker]: # {Yavanna}
 [Speaker]: # {Valar}
+[Item]: # {Lamps of the Valar}
+[Item]: # {Ormal}
+[Item]: # {Illuin}
 In that time the Valar brought order to the seas and the lands and the mountains, and Yavanna planted at last the seeds that she had long devised.
 And since, when the fires were subdued or buried beneath the primeval hills, there was need of light, Aulë at the prayer of Yavanna wrought two mighty lamps for the lighting of the Middle-earth which he had built amid the encircling seas.
 Then Varda filled the lamps and Manwë hallowed them, and the Valar set them upon high pillars, more lofty far than are any mountains of the later days.
-One lamp they raised near to the north of Middle-earth, and it was named Illuin; and the other was raised in the south, and it was named Ormal; and the light of the Lamps of the Valar flowed out over the Earth, so that all was lit as it were in a changeless day.
+One lamp they raised near to the north of Middle-earth, and it was named Illuin;
+and the other was raised in the south, and it was named Ormal; and the light of the Lamps of the Valar flowed out over the Earth, so that all was lit as it were in a changeless day.

 ## Yavanna enriches the Isle of Almaren as the first dwelling of the Valar
-[Speaker]: # {Valar}
+[TreeTag]: # {01.01.03}
 [Place]: # {Great Lake}
 [Place]: # {Isle of Almaren}
-[Item]: # {Lamps}
 [Place]: # {Earth}
+[Speaker]: # {Valar}
 [Speaker]: # {Yavanna}
+[Item]: # {Lamps}
 Then the seeds that Yavanna had sown began swiftly to sprout and to burgeon, and there arose a multitude of growing things great and small, mosses and grasses and great ferns, and trees whose tops were crowned with cloud as they